lh3/ksw2/README.md

   long gaps.
 It is not clear about its added value without more careful evaluations.

 * The inner loop with SSE intrinsics could probably be improved.
+On a few examples, `ksw2_gg2` is about twice as slow as `ksw2_gg`, suggesting the diagonal formulation is less efficient.
+At the same time, `ksw2_extz2_sse` is four times as fast as `ksw2_extz`, suggesting SSE works, but the speedup is not as good as 8 or even 16 fold.
+There may be room for improvement.

 * No thorough test or benchmarking as of now.